History of Armenia: Russian Armenia

-The Treaty of Turkmenchay of 1828 had further stipulated the rights of the Russian Tsar to resettle Persian Armenians within the newly conquered Caucasus region, which had been taken over from Iran.
+The Treaty of Turkmenchay of 1828 had further stipulated the rights of the Russian tsar to resettle Persian Armenians within the newly conquered Caucasus region, which had been taken over from Iran.
 Following the resettlement of Persian Armenians alone in the newly conquered Russian territories, significant demographic shifts were bound to take place.
-The Armenian-American historian George Bournoutian gives a summary of the ethnic make up after those events:
+The Armenian-American historian George Bournoutian gives a summary of the ethnic make-up after those events:

 After the incorporation of the Erivan Khanate into the Russian Empire, Muslim majority of the area gradually changed, at first the Armenians who were left captive were encouraged to return.
 As a result of which an estimated 57,000 Armenian refugees from Persia returned to the territory of the Erivan Khanate after 1828, while about 35,000 Muslims (Persians, Turkic groups, Kurds, Lezgis, etc.) out of a total population of over 100,000 left the region.

 20th century

-The Armenian genocide (1915–1921) and First World War
+Armenian genocide (1915–1921) and First World War

 In 1915, the Ottoman Empire systematically carried out the Armenian genocide.
 This genocide was preceded by a wave of massacres in the years 1894 to 1896, as well as another massacre in 1909 in Adana.
 On 24 April 1915, Ottoman authorities rounded up, arrested, and deported 235 to 270 Armenian intellectuals and community leaders from Constantinople to the region of Ankara, where the majority were murdered.
 The genocide was carried out during and after World War I and implemented in two phases—the wholesale killing of the able-bodied male population through massacre and subjection of army conscripts to forced labour, followed by the deportation of women, children, the elderly, and the infirm on death marches leading to the Syrian Desert.
 Driven forward by military escorts, the deportees were deprived of food and water and subjected to periodic robbery, rape, and massacre.

 Most frequently, the exact number of deaths is estimated to have been 1.5 million, with other estimates ranging from 800,000 to 1,800,000.
 These events are traditionally commemorated yearly on 24 April, the Armenian Christian martyr day.